udaan-iitt/editions/2022_Sept/Apollo_Tyres.md

 ---
 title: "Summer Internship at Apollo Tyres Ltd."
 category: "Experience"
-date: " "
-desc: " "
+date: "2021-01-30 11:00:00 +09:00"
+desc: "Apollo Tyres Ltd. is an Indian multinational tyre manufacturer based in Gurugram, Haryana.
+It also boasts a new 250-acre facility in Chinna Pandur village near Sri City in Tirupati district which manufactures both passenger car radial (PCR) tyres and truck and bus radial (TBR) tyres.
+Rishitha talks about her experience working at the company with small insights for core people who wish to do a core internship."
 thumbnail: "./images/Apollo-Tyres-Rishita.jpg"
 authors: "T. Sai Rishitha"
 starred: "False"
 alt: "Summer Internship at Apollo Tyres Ltd."
 ---
-# Summer Internship at Apollo Tyres Ltd.

-#### T. Sai Rishitha

-*Apollo Tyres Ltd. is an Indian multinational tyre manufacturer based in Gurugram, Haryana.
-It also boasts a new 250-acre facility in Chinna Pandur village near Sri City in Tirupati district which manufactures both passenger car radial (PCR) tyres and truck and bus radial (TBR) tyres.
-Rishitha talks about her experience working at the company with small insights for core people who wish to do a core internship.*

 As a mechanical engineering student who wishes to do a core internship, the wait to get a good opportunity is quite long and agonizing.
 I, for instance, got this internship opportunity after the end semester exams which ended this May.
 The opportunity, however, proved to be exciting and the wait was worth it.
 Before I start describing my internship experience, let me first introduce you to the company at which I interned, *Apollo Tyres Ltd.*

 ### The Company